Lil Wayne ‘Tha Carter V’ Release Date: Birdman Says New Album Coming Soon, Weezy Responds To Claim

 As mentioned by his record label’s president Mack Maine, not only are there a handful of Lil Wayne projects planned, but the label is also hoping for releases from top artists Drake and Nicki Minaj.
 In 2016, the only notable feature album from the label was Drake’s Views, which went on to sell quite a few copies and garner critical acclaim.

-Wayne, real name Dwayne Michael Carter Jr., first met up with Birdman back in 1991.
-At the time, Wayne was just nine years old and Birdman, real name Bryan Williams, was the rapper and owner of Cash Money Records.
-Birdman became a sort of father figure mentor type in Wayne’s life and helped him on his way to a lucrative career for the both of them.
+Wayne, real name Dwayne Michael Carter, Jr., first met up with Birdman back in 1991.
+At the time, Wayne was just 9 years old and Birdman, real name Bryan Williams, was the rapper and owner of Cash Money Records.
+Birdman became a sort of father figure and mentor type in Wayne’s life and helped him on his way to a lucrative career for the both of them.
 The two went on to release a collaborative album called Like Father, Like Son in 2006.

-Just like other family struggles, this father and son type relationship has seen good times and now bad times.
+Just like other family struggles, this father-and-son type relationship has seen good times and now bad times.
 Unfortunately for fans of Lil Wayne, their latest money struggles and war of words are leading to a drought for fans of the rapper’s well-received music.
 Hopefully, Carter V sees the light of day in 2017, and if not soon, hopefully, a few of the projects Mack Maine mentioned will keep fans happy until it does.

 [Featured Image by Jonathan Leibson/Getty Images]